WJSoftware/wj-config/README.md

 + Merge 2 JSON sources as one, just like ASP.net configuration loads `appsettings.json` and `appsettings.<environment>.json`.
 + Optionally (and enabled by default) will create a third JSON source from environment variables that start with a set prefix and that follow the same convention that ASP.net uses:  Hierarchy levels are separated by double underscores.
-+ After the above sources are merged, a special property (name configurable, but by default is `ws`) will be parsed and its contents will undergo a transformation to easily build URL's from the information contained within.
++ After the above sources are merged, a special property (the name is configurable, but by default is `ws`) will be parsed and its contents will undergo a transformation to easily build URL's from the information contained within.
 + Provide an environment object with the current environment name and helpful `isXXX()` functions to quickly create conditionals based on the current environment, just like .Net's `IHostEnvironment` interface.